jpverkamp/blog/content/programming/2012/2012-10-01-the-birthday-paradox.md

 So it turns out, you only need 23 people to get a 50/50 chance of two sharing the same birthday.
 That's about what you'd seen in the average classroom.
 Not what you'd probably expect, but the math holds it out.
 There's also another interesting factor going on that once you have 367 people in a room (one more than the possible number of days in a year, then are guaranteed to have a match).
-That's from the {{< wikipedia "pigeonhole principle" >}}, but hopefully it's more intuitive as well.
+That's from the [[wiki:pigeonhole principle]](), but hopefully it's more intuitive as well.
 If you have 366 people spread out all over the year, even on February 29, then when could the 367's birthday possibly be to *not* overlap?
 Exactly.

 But you don't have to take my word for it, the math should stand by itself.
 And if that's not enough, here's a quick script that might just help to convince you.
 Just click the button to generate a random room of 23 people.
 Run it enough times and you should see that 50/50 split.